alanStrait/fly-light/README.md

 # Flylight

+## TL;DR
+For those impatient to know the content of the reposistory, here is a summary description of the `fly-light` monorepo.

+### fly-light as Monorepo

+-`fly-light` is a monorepo hosting multiple collaborating projects.
+  - `ex_scratch`, a mix project to work out Elixir related questions.
+  - `go-scratch`, a Go project to work out Go related questions.
+  - `rust-scratch`, a Rust project to work out Rust related questions.
+  - `fly-cli`, a Go CLI project.
+  - `fly-proxy`, a Rust project providing proxy services.
+  - `fly_global`, a mix project providing business orchestration services to simulate server resources.
+  - `fly_kv`, a mix project providing an ephemeral key-value store in the spirit of Hashicorp's Consul key-value store.
+  - `fly_dash`, a mix project providing Phoenix LiveView dashboard view of regions and machines.

 ## Learning Modern Distributed System Skills by Emulating fly.io

 In this era of AI-generated code, including fly.io's `Phoenix.new`, it is a relevant question to ask: as a fullstack engineer, what should I know?

-Flylight asserts that distributed web architecture by way of key web languages Go, Rust, and Elixir are a good place to begin--these languages are key to the success of fly.io, an important player in the Cloud for quickly and easily enabling global services.
+Flylight asserts that distributed web architecture by way of key web languages Go, Rust, and Elixir are a good place to begin--these languages are key to the success of fly.io, an important player in the Cloud for quickly and easily enabling global services--from the command line.

 Initially, this effort will focus on getting acquainted with Go and Rust and growing my understanding of Elixir, especially as it relates to OTP and LiveView.